abijitb/attendance-management-system-laravel/README.md

 ------------------------------------

-NOTE: Unzip the .ZIP file of public folder in the same location.
+NOTE: Unzip the .ZIP file of public folder in the same public folder.

 Language : PHP